MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/auth-forms.md

 It isn't necessary to specify the **Source** of the binding because the target instances are set as the **DataContext** of the form, which serves as the default **Source** for all the controls on the form.

-Controls on the form can be bound to data sources other than the target instance, and the forms infrastructure library contains a number of controls that perform the binding implicitly.
+Controls on the form can be bound to data sources other than the target instance, and the forms infrastructure library contains many controls that perform the binding implicitly.
 For example, the instance picker control is bound to the data source, which provides the collection of instances to choose.
 It's also possible to define additional data sources declaratively using the **ObjectDataProvider** and **XmlDataProvider** classes.

 The forms infrastructure considers the target instance as the only read\/write data source on the form.
 Therefore, the implementation of the **Submit** command will only store the changes that are made to the target instance.
 Other data sources for the form are treated as read only.